7 Things Your Depression Doesn’t Want You to Know

 2. Your suffering isn’t going to last foreverWe promise you this: depression doesn’t last forever, nor will that pain you’re feeling that has paralyzed you.

-5. Your depression doesn’t like to leave the houseIt’s the truth.
-Your depression loves the darkness with the blinds drawn.
-It craves the silence, where you lock yourself in with negative or fatalistic thoughts.
+5. Your depression doesn’t like to leave the houseOne thing your depression doesn’t want you to know is that it doesn’t like to leave the house.
+It’s the truth.
+Depression loves being in the dark with the blinds drawn.
+It craves silence, where you shut yourself in with negative or fatalistic thoughts.